EliAndrewC/l7r/setting/l7r.md

 Our maps separate Moto lands into "eastern" and "western" halves, which basically means "do the local tribes speak Rokugani or do they only speak Moto?"

-Eastern Moto are mostly bilingual because Rokugani has been the official language in the Empire for so long and the most successful Moto have needed to be able to communicate with the Unicorn clan (and sometimes Imperials) for centuries.
+Eastern Moto are mostly bilingual because Rokugani has been the official language in the Empire for so long and the most successful Moto have needed to be able to communicate with the Unicorn Clan (and sometimes Imperials) for centuries.
 It's unclear whether most eastern Moto are bilingual or if it's just the wealthier and more successful ones.

 ### Approaching a Moto Tribe